Real estate scion Durst pleads not guilty to Louisiana gun charges

 The final episode of the series aired one day after his March 14 arrest at a New Orleans hotel, where authorities said he was staying under an assumed name with $42,000 in cash, a revolver, a stash of marijuana and a latex mask.

-A grand jury in New Orleans indicted Durst on Wednesday on charges of possessing a weapon as a felon and carrying a firearm with a controlled substance.
+Prospects for his extradition to California apparently were complicated on Wednesday when a grand jury in New Orleans indicted him on charges of possessing a weapon as a felon and carrying a firearm with a controlled substance.

+Durst, 71, who has been denied bail as a flight risk, is next due in court on the New Orleans charges on May 7.

-A federal criminal complaint filed a day earlier similarly accused him of possessing a weapon as a felon.
-His attorneys on Thursday attended a closed-door hearing on that case, in which he has not been indicted.
+Attorneys in the case are also due in federal court in New Orleans on Thursday afternoon on a related charge stemming from a complaint filed on Tuesday asserting Durst possessed a weapon as a felon, for which he has not been indicted.

-"I feel like we're being tag-teamed, and I feel like we need to be in California where the main case is so we can try the case," Dick DeGuerin, an attorney for Durst, told reporters.
+"I feel like we're being tag-teamed, and I feel like we need to be in California where the main case is so we can try the case," Dick DeGuerin, an attorney for Durst, told reporters outside the state courthouse on Thursday.

-Durst's attorneys have argued that FBI agents who arrested him and initially searched his hotel room did so improperly.
+Durst's attorneys have previously argued that FBI agents who arrested him and conducted an initial search of his hotel room did so without the proper warrants.

-Durst is next due in court on the Louisiana state charges on May 7.

-Also on Thursday, the Los Angeles Times published a letter apparently from Durst, in which the writer fondly recalled living in Los Angeles, expressed enjoying professional football and opera and said he left California for Houston for a medical procedure, but made no mention of the charges against him.

-The HBO series documented several police investigations of Durst over the years, including the dismemberment killing of a male neighbor in Texas in 2003 for which he was tried and acquitted of murder, and the 1982 disappearance of his wife, Kathleen, in New York.
+The HBO series documented several police investigations of Durst over the years, including the dismemberment killing of a male neighbour in Texas in 2003 for which he was tried on murder charges and acquitted, and the 1982 disappearance of his wife, Kathleen, in New York.

-Toward the end of the series, he was presented with evidence his handwriting appeared to match that of Berman's likely killer.
-Durst's voice was subsequently captured on a microphone as saying he had "killed them all."
+Towards the end of the series, he was presented with evidence that his handwriting appeared to match that of Berman's likely killer.
+Durst's voice was subsequently captured on a microphone as he said that he had "killed them all."